Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

-Our result assumes that the sets of constraints are finite, as infinite sets in general lead to infinite posets of ages and, consequently, our strategy yields infinite envelopes in such cases.
-We believe that this is an inherent property of big Ramsey degrees, not just an artifact of our proof strategies, and state the following conjecture. \begin{conj} Let $\mathcal{L}$ be a finite language, let $\mathcal{F}$ be an infinite collection of finite irreducible $\mathcal{L}$-structures such that no member of $\mathcal{F}$ embeds to any other member of $\mathcal{F}$ and let $\mathbf{K}$ be the \fr limit of $\mathrm{Forb}(\mathcal{F})$.
-Then there is $\mathbf{A} \in \mathrm{Forb}(\mathcal{F})$ such that the big Ramsey degree of $\mathbf{A} \in \c{K}$ is infinite.
-Furthermore, the size of such an $\b{A}\in \c{K}$ depends only on $\c{L}$. \end{conj} Sauer in~\cite{SauerGraphs} considers free amalgamation classes of directed graphs and gives examples of infinite collections $\c{F}$ of finite tournaments such that in the class $\mathrm{Forb}(\c{F})$, the singleton graph still has finite big Ramsey degree.
+Sauer in~\cite{SauerGraphs} considers free amalgamation classes of directed graphs and gives examples of infinite collections $\c{F}$ of finite tournaments such that in the class $\mathrm{Forb}(\c{F})$, the singleton graph still has finite big Ramsey degree.
 We remark that the statement of Theorem 1.1 from~\cite{SauerGraphs} is not correct, as it should refer to maximal paths through $P(1)$ rather than just antichains; however, the arguments in \cite{SauerGraphs} correctly show that if $\max(\vec{P}_0)$ is finite, then the singleton graph has big Ramsey degree at most $|\max(\vec{P}_0)|$ in $\mathrm{Forb}(\c{F})$.
 Thus for $\c{L}$ a binary language and $\c{F}$ an infinite set of finite irreducible structures, a natural guess is that some $\b{A}\in\mathrm{Forb}(\c{F})$ of size $2$ has infinite big Ramsey degree.